Neck Headaches

 • Your headache can radiate from the back of your head to the front.

-• Your headache be made worse or eased by a neck movement, a sustained position, stomach sleeping or turning your head to one side.
+• Your headache may be made worse or eased by a neck movement, a sustained position, stomach sleeping, or turning your head to one side.

-• Your headache can be eased temporarily when you apply pressure or you massage your neckor the base of your skull.
+• Your headache can be eased temporarily when you apply pressure or massage your neck or the base of your skull.

 • Weak muscles may require specific strengthening exercises.
 This may include your shoulder blade and neck muscles.

-• Helpful adviceon how to prevent neck dysfunction in the future eg postures to avoid.
+• Helpful advice on how to prevent neck dysfunction in the future, including postures to avoid.

 If you suffer from neck headaches, I can assess you and treat your symptoms at Motion Physio Clinic, Prosperous.